 3. Best Place to Watch the Cattle Drive

-The best place to catch the cattle drive is by standing in front of the RFD-TV building, formerly the Stockyards Visitor Center.
-You can catch the cattle coming and going from here.
+The best place to catch the cattle drive is by standing in front of the RFD-TV building and Livestock Exchange Buildings.

 4. Educational Programs